-The M.S. in Nutrition program will be launched in Fall 2018.
-The program will serve to carry out much needed studies on the determinants, incidence, prevention, and intervention of obesity and its related chronic diseases as well as food security, safety and quality in Lebanon and the region.
-Moreover, the proposed M.S. in Nutrition program will provide opportunities for interdisciplinary research in the context of existing collaborative projects with the Schools of Medicine, Nursing and Pharmacy as well as an established Inter-professional education (IPE) platform.
+The MS in Nutrition serves to carry out much-needed studies on the determinants, incidence, prevention, and intervention of obesity and its related chronic diseases as well as food security, safety and quality in Lebanon and the region.
+Moreover, the MS in Nutrition program provides opportunities for interdisciplinary research in the context of existing collaborative projects with the Schools of Medicine, Nursing and Pharmacy as well as an established Inter-professional education (IPE) platform.

 - At the discretion of the School Graduate Admission Council, applicants who are short of meeting the 2.75 GPA might be considered for “probationary” admission provided they have “significant relevant work experience”.
 Students admitted on probation will earn regular status upon the completion of 12 graduate credits with at least 3.0 average and no more than one “C” grade.

 - Applicants who hold a Bachelor’s degree in a field other than Nutrition may be given additional courses based on the evaluation of their degree by the admissions committee.
 Students who hold a Food Science, Biology, Chemistry or Health-related degree (e.g. Pharmacy, Nursing…) may apply.

 Students must complete a total number of 30 credits.
 These are broken down to 12 credits of required courses, 12 credits of elective courses and 6 credits for the MS Thesis.

 I. Core Courses (12 credits)

 |NUT 602||Research Methods for Nutrition and Food Science||2|

 |NUT 691||Graduate Seminar||

 |NUT 623||Advanced Therapeutic Nutrition||3|

 |NUT 631||Inter.
 Nutr./Nutr. in Emerg.||3|